gbdev/pandocs/content/Video_Display.md

 In 8x16 mode (LCDC bit 2 = 1), the memory area at $8000-$8FFF is still interpreted
 as a series of 8x8 tiles, where every 2 tiles form a sprite.
 In this mode, this byte specifies the index of the first (top) tile of the sprite.
 This is enforced by the
-hardware: the least significant bit of the tile index is ignored.
-IE: the top 8x8 tile is "NN AND $FE", and the bottom 8x8 tile is "NN OR $01".
+hardware: the least significant bit of the tile index is ignored; that is, the top 8x8 tile is "NN & $FE", and the bottom 8x8 tile is "NN | $01".

 ### Byte3 - Attributes/Flags: